iaroslav-ai/iaroslav-ai.github.io/_posts/2015-11-15-10000-layers-4-neurons-each.md

 In this post you will learn that
 **1.** You can initialize deep net with shallow net;
-**2.** For such initialization, similar to [this paper](http://arxiv.org/pdf/1412.0233.pdf) it can be shown that loss will tend to zero, without spin glass model;
+**2.** For such initialization, similar to [this paper](http://arxiv.org/pdf/1412.0233.pdf) it can be shown that loss will tend to zero as network grows, without spin glass model;
 **3.** It does not make sense to study local minimum quality alone;
 **4.** You don't want layers of your network to be too "thin".